joagre/ratatoskr/README.md

 ### Concurrent Oriented Programming (COP)

-* Satie is built on a custom multi-core virtual machine (VM) that offers robust support for time-sliced green threads, here after referred to as *jobs*.
-These jobs adhere to a *share-nothing* semantics and depend exclusively on message passing for communication.
-This architecture simplifies the process of designing and implementing highly concurrent, massively scalable soft real-time systems.
+* Satie is built on a custom multi-core enabled VM that offers robust support for time-sliced green threads, here after referred to as *jobs*.
+Jobs adhere to a *share-nothing* semantics and depend exclusively on message passing for inter-job communication.
+This architecture simplifies the process of designing and implementing concurrent, scalable soft real-time applications.
 It emphasizes fault tolerance and high availability, making it easier to reason about such systems.

-* Jobs have the capability to establish *monitors* and *links* (bidirectional monitors) with one another.
-This feature enables the creation of supervisor jobs, which can start and restart children jobs should they unexpectedly fail.
+* Jobs can establish *monitors* and *links* (bidirectional monitors) with one another.
+This enables the creation of jobs supervises other jobs, i.e. starting and restarting jobs if they unexpectedly fail.
+Supervisor jobs can also supervise other supervisor jobs, and so on.
+This makes it possible to create a tree of supervisor jobs, where the root supervisor job is the ultimate supervisor.

 ### Functional and immutable

-* Satie is a pure functional language featuring native persistent datatypes at its core.
+* Satie is a functional language featuring native persistent datatypes at its core.
 All data within Satie is immutable, and the persistent datatypes are custom-built to handle large amounts of data efficiently.
-However, there are limits to Satie's purity; no monads.

 ### A fusion of application and scripting language

 * Satie aims to strike a balance between an application and a scripting language.
-This may be evident considering the choice of semantics, syntax, type system, support for object-orientation (from now on called *encapsulation*), and other aspects.
+This may be evident considering the choice of semantics, syntax, type system, support for object-orientation and more.

 ### Dynamically typed and type inference